C.R. Alsip Guitars

 C.R.
-Alsip Guitars, is a small American guitar manufacturing company founded in Arkansas City, KS on Feb.
-2012.
+Alsip Guitars is a small American guitar manufacturing company founded in Arkansas City, KS in February 2012.
 The company operated in Kansas from 2012 to 2014.
 The company is now based in the Atlanta, GA area.
 C.R.
 Alsip LLC was named after Connie Rae Alsip-Willoughby.
 C.R.
 Alsip LLC is owned & operated by Connie's son Jake Willoughby who originally planned to name the company "Mason Alsip".